metadb-project/metadb/doc/admin_guide.md

 The upgrade process may take some time, depending on the version.

-4. Start the new version of the server.
+d.
+Start the new version of the server.

 5\.
 Running the client